 A familiar problem!
 Putting things off, especially when they’re unpleasant.
 This often the case with internships, difficult exams and repeat exams.
 However, this should not become a habit, as a backlog of exams naturally stops you graduating within the standard time to degree.

 It is often possible to get a good grip on “postponeitis” with various techniques for work organisation, motivation and dealing with self-doubt.
 As some people tend to suffer from postponeitis throughout their lives and it demonstrably prevents them from attaining their individual peak performance, it is worth taking a closer look at this phenomenon.
 The psychological/psychosocial counselling centres of the universities offer advice and workshops to help overcome the problem.
 You can also visit the website of the “Procrastination Clinic” of the University of Münster (only in German available) and take a look around.
+There you can even make a selftest.

 Especially at the beginning of your studies you may feel uncomfortable in this new world.
 The (new) living conditions, homesickness or personal starting difficulties can put a strain on you and make it difficult to settle in.
 You should not be too embarrassed to look for support.
 Many of your fellow students may feel the same, and simply by getting in touch you can already make new contacts in your new surroundings.
 Getting involved in extra-curricular or leisure activities either at or outside the university is also a good idea and helps you meet up with others (e.g. joining the student council or sports club at the university).
 The psychological/psychosocial counselling centres of the universities are available for advice on these questions (e.g. loneliness; insecurities in dealing with fellow students, in partnerships or family).